GMOD/jbrowse-components/packages/jbrowse-cli/README.md

 EXAMPLES
   $ jbrowse create /path/to/new/installation
-  $ jbrowse create /path/to/new/installation -force
+  $ jbrowse create /path/to/new/installation --force
 ```

 ## `jbrowse hello [FILE]`